eliark/eliark-iso/README.md

 # to install arch
 # format the drive you want arch installed to. using cfdisk or the likes
-# then mount it to /mnt (this is Very important. because the script assumes it is mountes there
+# then mount it to /mnt (this is Very important. because the script assumes it is mounted there

 mount /dev/sdx0 /mnt